-These Lower Carb Vegan Banana Nut Muffins are full of protein and make a heartier breakfast than your everyday muffin because of a surprise ingredient!
+These healthy vegan banana nut muffins are lower in carbs and full of protein than your traditional muffin.
+They make a heartier breakfast than your everyday muffin because of a surprise ingredient!

 Vegan Banana Nut Muffins